Stellar nucleosynthesis: History

 In 1920, Arthur Eddington proposed that stars obtained their energy from nuclear fusion of hydrogen to form helium and also raised the possibility that the heavier elements are produced in stars.

 In 1920, Arthur Eddington, on the basis of the precise measurements of atomic masses by F.W.
 Aston and a preliminary suggestion by Jean Perrin, proposed that stars obtained their energy from nuclear fusion of hydrogen to form helium and raised the possibility that the heavier elements are produced in stars.
 This was a preliminary step toward the idea of stellar nucleosynthesis.
 In 1928 George Gamow derived what is now called the Gamow factor, a quantum-mechanical formula yielding the probability for two contiguous nuclei to overcome the electrostatic Coulomb barrier between them and approach each other closely enough to undergo nuclear reaction due to the strong nuclear force which is effective only at very short distances.
 In the following decade the Gamow factor was used by Robert d'Escourt Atkinson and Fritz Houtermans and later by Edward Teller and Gamow himself to derive the rate at which nuclear reactions would occur at the high temperatures believed to exist in stellar interiors.

 In a 1939 paper entitled "Energy Production in Stars", Hans Bethe analyzed the different possibilities for reactions by which hydrogen is fused into helium.
 He defined two processes that he believed to be the sources of energy in stars.
 The first one, the proton–proton chain reaction, is the dominant energy source in stars with masses up to about the mass of the Sun.
 The second process, the carbon–nitrogen–oxygen cycle, which was also considered by Carl Friedrich von Weizsäcker in 1938, is more important in more massive main-sequence stars.
 These works concerned the energy generation capable of keeping stars hot.
-A clear physical description of the proton–proton chain and of the CNO cycle appears in a 1968 textbook.
 Bethe's two papers did not address the creation of heavier nuclei, however.
 That theory was begun by Fred Hoyle in 1946 with his argument that a collection of very hot nuclei would assemble thermodynamically into iron.
 Hoyle followed that in 1954 with a paper describing how advanced fusion stages within massive stars would synthesize the elements from carbon to iron in mass.